Most anglers have a story of tussling with a seal over an adult salmon. But what about their impact on juvenile salmon?

 Seals actually prefer to eat calorie dense forage fish like herring and hake.
 However, Chinook switch to feeding on young herring during the summer and tend to be located in the same areas, putting the Chinook at greater risk.
 PSF is partnering with MABRRI, WWF, SeaChange Marine Conservation Society and citizens scientists to identify, improve and protect nearshore spawning habitat for forage fish

-Seals may be benefitting from the already weakened state of salmon caused by disease, contaminants and other stressors.
+Seals may be benefiting from the already weakened state of salmon caused by disease, contaminants and other stressors.
 So, if seals are removed from the ecosystem, another predator may move into take their place.
-PSF’s Salmon Ecological Health program is examining the cumulative stressors affecting salmon health and survival
+PSF’s Salmon Health program is examining the cumulative stressors affecting salmon health and survival